cracyc/msdos-player/readme.txt

 - Graphic/Sound hardwares are NOT implemented.
 - DMA Controller is implemented, but FDC and HDC are not connected.
-- Parallel I/O is implemented and the output data is written to the file "Year-Month-Day_Hour-Minute-Second.PRN" created in the TEMP directry.
+- Parallel I/O is implemented and the output data is written to the file "Year-Month-Day_Hour-Minute-Second.PRN" created in the TEMP directory.
 - Serial I/O is implemented and can be connected to the host's COM ports.